finestu/Drift_DiffuSE/README.md

 # Drift_DiffuSE
 The code for the paper 《Drift-DiffuSE: Diffusion Model with Learnable Drift Term for Speech Enhancement》.

-The code for the reproduction of the experimental results will be published here.
+The following code is the core of the model implementation and primarily includes the implementation of the loss function, the structural framework of the model.